mercuryrw/Raspberry-Pi-Music-Centre/README.md

 # Raspberry-Pi-Music-Centre
 Raspberry Pi Home Music Server Tutorial

-This is a tutorial for anyone who is a complete Linux beginner and wishes to make a headless (no monitor/mouse/keyboard) music player using a Raspberry Pi 3 and an i2c DAC (in this case, I used an iquadio dac+)
+This is a tutorial for anyone who is a complete Linux beginner and wishes to make a headless (no monitor/mouse/keyboard) music player using a Raspberry Pi 3 and an i2c DAC (in this case, I used an iquadio dac+).
-It is designed to be set up on Raspian Jesse, but will probably work on any other linux distro, given enough tinkering.
+It is designed to be set up on Raspian Stretch, but will probably work on any other Linux distro, given enough tinkering.

 1.)
-Connect to Raspberry Pi to the wifi using the icon in the bottom right, choosing our wifi and entering the password.
+Connect to Raspberry Pi to the Wi-Fi using the icon in the bottom right, choosing our Wi-Fi and entering the password.

 2.)
 Open the terminal